-The Varmus International Fellows program supports Amherst College students pursuing independent scholarly work, approved by a faculty sponsor, in any field outside of the United States for a period of beween 12 weeks and 6 months.
-Stipends of $8,250 will be awarded for projects in 2021.
+The Varmus International Fellows program supports Amherst College students pursuing independent scholarly work, approved by a faculty sponsor, in any field outside of the United States for a period of 10 weeks.
+Students awarded grants in 2023 will receive stipends of $6100.

 The Amherst–Folger Undergraduate Fellowship program began in 1996 and awards as many as six student fellowships each year, enabling Amherst students to explore the collections of one of the world’s premier research libraries—the Folger Shakespeare Library in Washington, D.C.
 The program takes an expansive view of research and has included projects not only in English and history, but in anthropology, psychology, art, music, Black studies, digital humanities, Asian studies, political science and Statistics.
 The fellowship program is overseen at Amherst by the Center for Humanistic Inquiry, with funds provided by the Friends of the Amherst College Library.